Mahmudiyah rape and murders: Jesse V. Spielman

-On August 3, 2007, Spielman, 23, was sentenced by a court martial to 110 years in prison with the possibility of parole after 10 years.
+On 3 August 2007, Spielman, 23, was sentenced by a court martial to 110 years in prison with the possibility of parole after 10 years.
 He was also dishonorably discharged, demoted to the rank of private, and ordered to forfeit all of his pay and allowances.
 He was convicted of rape, conspiracy to commit rape, housebreaking with intent to rape, and four counts of felony murder.
 He initially pleaded guilty to conspiracy toward obstruction of justice, arson, wrongfully touching a corpse, and drinking.
-After the verdict, Spielman's grandmother fainted, while his sister, Paige Gerlach, screamed "I hate the government.
-You people put him there and now, this happened."

 As of 2009, Spielman was being held in the United States Disciplinary Barracks at Fort Leavenworth, Kansas.

 Bryan L. Howard

 Howard was sentenced by a court martial under a plea agreement for conspiracy to obstruct justice and being an accessory after the fact.
 The court found that his involvement included hearing the others discussing the crime and lying to protect them, but not commission of the actual rape or murders.
 Howard was sentenced to 27 months in prison, demoted in rank to private, and dishonorably discharged.
 He served 17 months.